redrails/old-blog/_posts/2016-11-13-data-scientists-vs-data-analysts-part-2.md

 Imagine you're a recent graduate or just someone looking to get into data science: you could make yourself more employable by acquiring a broad subset of the skills in the `skills` dataframe... or you could find an easy route through our Naive Bayes model.
 The model has two types of errors: false positives (FPs- mispredicted data analyst positions) and false negatives (FNs- mispredicted data scientist positions).

 Starting with the FPs, as we saw earlier, data analyst jobs tend to have fewer skills mentioned in the job description.
-That means the FPs must advertise numerous skills more typical of a data scientist.
-Thus, the FPs would appear to be bad choices, as you'd possibly be doing the job of a data scientist with the title (and salary) of a data analyst.
+That means the FPs advertise numerous skills more typical of a data scientist.
+Thus, the FPs would appear to be bad choices for jobseekers, as you'd possibly be doing the job of a data scientist with the title (and salary) of a data analyst.

 ``` r
 # false positives